 Thank you very much for your affirmation of our research, we have studied your comments carefully and have made revision which marked in red in the paper.
-We have tried our best to revise our manuscript according to the comments, and we have replaced “lightness” to “lightweight” and added descritions in Section 4-C. Attached please find the revised version, which we would like to submit for your kind consideration.
+We have tried our best to revise our manuscript according to the comments, and we have replaced “lightness” to “lightweight” and added descriptions in Section 4-C. Attached please find the revised version, which we would like to submit for your kind consideration.

-We would again like to thank the reviewers for their constructive comments that greatly help us revise and improve manuscript.
+We would again like to thank the reviewers for their constructive comments that greatly help us revise and improve our manuscript.